LTX 120mm POLYSTYRENE FIXING PLUG 200PCS

 Why choose the LTX 120 mm over the 110 mm for 80 mm boards?

-Both lengths can fix 80 mm boards, but substrate condition determines which is correct.
-On clean new-build masonry with only a 10 mm adhesive layer, the 110 mm plug delivers the full 30 mm anchorage depth.
-On retrofit walls where 20 mm of existing plaster sits beneath the adhesive, the 110 mm length cannot maintain that anchorage — the 120 mm plug carries the same 80 mm board while preserving full embedment into the structural masonry.
+Both lengths can fix 80 mm boards, but substrate condition decides which is correct.
+On clean new-build masonry with only a 10 mm adhesive layer, the 110 mm delivers the full 30 mm anchorage.
+On retrofit walls where 20 mm of existing plaster sits beneath the adhesive, the 110 mm cannot maintain that anchorage — the 120 mm carries the same 80 mm board while preserving full embedment into the structural masonry.
 The 10 mm difference is the plaster-margin that makes the 120 mm the retrofit standard.

 How many fixings per square metre and per pack?

-ETAG 014 indicates 6 plugs/m² in central wall zones and 8 plugs/m² at corners and edges up to 15 metres above ground.
-Above 15 m the figures rise to 8 and 10 plugs/m² respectively.
-One 200-piece box covers roughly 25–33 m² of central wall, which makes pack-quantity planning straightforward at quote stage.
-The fixing pattern and spacing calculation method works through the maths for non-standard building shapes, higher wind zones, and corner-zone densification.
+ETAG 014 indicates 6 plugs/m² in central wall zones and 8 plugs/m² at corners and edges up to 15 metres above ground; above 15 m the figures rise to 8 and 10 plugs/m² respectively.
+One 200-piece box covers roughly 25–33 m² of central wall, which makes pack-quantity planning straightforward at quote stage, with non-standard shapes and higher wind zones confirmed by a project-specific calculation.

 Does the plastic pin compromise pull-out on older brickwork?

-The LTX 120 mm delivers 0.60 kN in solid clay brick and 0.75 kN in concrete C20/25 under ETA-16/0509.
-For domestic EPS systems on typical UK substrates these values comfortably exceed wind-load design requirements, including the older solid-brick stock common in pre-1919 housing.
-The plastic pin is an intentional engineering trade-off — it eliminates point thermal bridging entirely (χ 0.001 W/K versus 0.002–0.004 W/K for metal-pin alternatives) while delivering mechanical anchorage well within the performance envelope for residential ETICS systems.
+The LTX 120 mm delivers 0.60 kN in solid clay brick and 0.75 kN in concrete C20/25 under ETA-16/0509, which comfortably exceeds wind-load design requirements for domestic EPS systems on typical UK substrates, including the older solid-brick stock common in pre-1919 housing.
+The plastic pin is an intentional trade-off: it eliminates point thermal bridging entirely — χ 0.001 W/K against 0.002–0.004 W/K for metal-pin alternatives — while delivering mechanical anchorage well within the performance envelope for residential ETICS systems.

 Can the 120 mm plug handle thicker boards with immersed mounting?

-Yes — countersinking the board face with an EPS hole cutter before drilling extends the surface-mounted board capacity from 90 mm to 100 mm on new-build substrates and from 60 mm to 80 mm on retrofit walls with existing plaster.
-Immersed mounting also drops the point thermal transmittance to 0.000 W/K, so the technique delivers both a thickness gain and a thermal performance improvement in the same step.
+Yes — countersinking the board face before drilling extends surface-mounted board capacity from 90 mm to 100 mm on new-build substrates and from 60 mm to 80 mm on retrofit walls with existing plaster.
+Immersed mounting also drops point thermal transmittance to 0.000 W/K, so the technique delivers both a thickness gain and a thermal improvement in the same step.

 Is the LTX 120 mm certified for aerated concrete blocks?